-The portals, the Gallery of Kings surmounting a triforium formed by a series of twin arcades,
+- the Gallery of Kings surmounting a triforium formed by a series of twin arcades,

 Portals of the Western Façade

-The portals have been cleaned during the 1990s with a procedure using laser.
+The portals have been cleaned during the 1990s with a procedure using a laser.
 This technique has helped discover and preserve traces of polychromy.
 Studies have shown that this polychromy had an unsuspected range in very vibrant shades (red, blue, green…).

-• At the lower level of the tympanum: the resurrected leave their graves at the sound of the trumpet.
+- The lower level of the tympanum: the resurrected leave their graves at the sound of the trumpet.
 Standing in the middle, the archangel Saint Michael weighs the souls with his scales.
 At the bottom of the scene, a demon attempts to cheat by leaning one of the pans on his side.

-• At the intermediate tier: the elected are separated from the fully naked damned that are pushed by demons towards the jaw of a monster, the Leviathan.
+- The intermediate tier: the elected are separated from the fully naked damned that are pushed by demons towards the jaw of a monster, the Leviathan.

-• At the upper tier: Christ on his throne, with raised hands and a bare torso in order to show his injuries, is surrounded by the Virgin and Saint John who are kneeling and intercede on behalf of the salvation of the soul and angels carrying the Instruments of the Passion.
+- The upper tier: Christ on his throne, with raised hands and a bare torso in order to show his injuries, is surrounded by the Virgin and Saint John who are kneeling and intercede on behalf of the salvation of the soul and angels carrying the Instruments of the Passion.

 Hell and heaven are depicted in the lower arch-stones of the tympanum arches.

-In heaven, souls gathered in the bosom of Abraham are then directed to a city representing heavenly Jerusalem.
+- In heaven, souls gathered in the bosom of Abraham are then directed to a city representing heavenly Jerusalem.

 - In hell, a pot and naked horsemen are perched on rearing horses, evoking the Apocalypse.
 This depiction is very similar to the one of Notre-Dame de Paris.

 According to the legend, the sculptor was uninspired to create the statue.
 God would have appeared before him in the middle of the night.
 The next morning, the sculptor was found dead with the statue of the Beau-Dieu by his side.

-There are six large statues on each side of the portal; most of them are saints whose relics have been displayed every year above the high-altar.
+There are six large statues on each side of the portal.
+Most of them are saints whose relics have been displayed every year above the high-altar.

-The bases of the Saint Firmin portal are lavishly decorated and contain the famous “Picardy Calendar” or “Amiens Zodiac”.
+The bases of the Saint Firmin portal are lavishly ornate.
+They contain the famous “Picardy Calendar” or “Amiens Zodiac”.
 It is an ensemble of beautiful sculptures, eight centuries old and remarkably well preserved.
 A series of medallions sculpted in a quatrefoil shape show the agrarian calendar which establishes a link between the zodiac and the work for the month.
 The depicted characters work in the country fields and wear different clothes according to seasons.

-Portal of the Virgin (right, south portal)
+Portal of the Virgin

 Also known as the Portal of the Mother of God, this portal is dedicated to the Virgin Mary.

-The middle tier shows the Death and the Assumption of the Virgin.
+- the middle tier shows the Death and the Assumption of the Virgin,

-The top tier depicts the Crowning of the Virgin in heaven.
+- and the top tier depicts the Crowning of the Virgin in heaven.